The Last Manual

 The Irreducible Core

-The Last Manual touches every system that depends on knowledge humanity no longer possesses -- which is to say, all of them.
+The Last Manual touches every system that depends on knowledge humanity no longer possesses â which is to say, all of them.

 Kira Vasquez

 A living manual.
-Her muscle memory contains maintenance procedures that no document captures.
-She is proof that the most important knowledge is the kind that resists being written down.
+The knowledge she teaches survives because it's practiced.
+She bridges the gap between written instruction and muscle memory â proof that the most important knowledge is the kind that resists being written down.

 The Keeper

-The Grid
+The Dispersed

 "The paper smells like dust and something older.
 The ink has faded but you can still read it if you hold it at the right angle.
 Page 1 of 200.
 Standard Maintenance Protocol for Municipal Water Treatment Facilities.
 Someone wrote this.
 Someone sat down and put this knowledge onto paper because they thought someone might need it someday.
 They were right.
-They were right about everything except the part where anyone would remember how to find it." -- Collective archivist's journal, on recovering document #1,203
+They were right about everything except the part where anyone would remember how to find it." â Collective archivist's journal, on recovering document #1,203